davidtheclark/react-aria-tabpanel/README.md

 *If you think that this component does not satisfy the ARIA spec of if you know of other ways to make it more accessible, please file an issue.*

+If you're interested in this project, you should also checkout [react-aria-menubutton](https://github.com/davidtheclark/react-aria-menubutton).

 ## Installation

 ```